ronhume/roncrypt/README.md

 ## AES Library
 Is in AES directory

-I did this for learning purposes so shouldn't be used for anything real.
+I did this for learning purposes so it shouldn't be used for anything real.